seamapi/zoned-time/README.md

 ## Description

 A `ZonedTime` is an input and output specification for representing a time of day and associated time zone.
-The input specification is generous, allowing a natural specification of time e.g. `"3pm ET"`.
+The input specification is generous, allowing a natural specification of time e.g. `"3pm America/Los_Angeles"`.
 The output specification is strict, normalized, and simple to parse.

 The implementation closely follows the other Temporal specifications